-The Delburn Wind Farm is proposed to be built in an area that is recognised as having as existing fire risk.
-An extensive Bush Fire Risk and Mitigation Report has been prepared by Fire Risk Consultants to draw out any increase in this risk that may result if the proposed wind farm goes ahead.
-The risk assessment considers both increases in risk to the surrounding community, as well as the risk to the wind farm itself arising from its location within the plantation.
+The Delburn Wind Farm is proposed to be built in an area that is recognised as having an existing fire risk.
+An extensive Bush Fire Risk and Mitigation Report has been prepared by Fire Risk Consultants to assess the risk that may result if the proposed wind farm goes ahead.
+The risk assessment considers both risks to the surrounding community, as well as the risk to the wind farm itself arising from its location within the plantation.

-We have also had some preliminary discussions with CFA in relation to the project, and as part of our planning permit application process CFA will be a referral authority.
-This means that CFA will be required to comment on and attach conditions to any permit that may be granted.
+We have held preliminary discussions with CFA in relation to the project.
+As part of our planning permit application process CFA will be a referral authority, which means they will review our assessment of the fire risk and may require conditions to be included on any permit that may be granted.

 Preliminary Bushfire Risk Assessment